Moerill/fvtt-markdown-editor/README.md

 ## Style problems?
 System/sheet/.. not supported?
 If your system/sheet/... has some styling issues with this editor, please contact me aboutb it and **ideally** send me the css to fix it!
 I'll be happy to incorporate it.
 But i can't check every module or system myself, there are to many.

-## Issues/Suggestions?
+## Bug Reporting and Feature Suggestions
-Go to the [GitHub's issue board](https://github.com/Moerill/fvtt-markdown-editor/issues) create an issue, select the correct template and follow its guidelines.
+Go to the [GitHub's issue board](https://github.com/Moerill/fvtt-markdown-editor/issues) and create an issue with the template fitting to what you want to post and follow its instructions.

-**I will only take a quick glance at half hearted bug reports or Discord mentions!
-Don't expect me to react there!**
+**I will ignore half-hearted bug reports ignoring the issue template or Discord mentions!**
+Its not difficult to put at least some effort into something that you want someone else to put their spare time into to fix!

 ## Atribution
 This module uses the following libraries: